logo

 Paranoia

 Most personality disorders make people more prone to fear and paranoia.
-A lot of such individuals will develop the tendency of being overly suspicious of everything, including other people, documents and chance occurrences.
-In some cases, they may even begin distrusting their own friends and family.
+A lot of such individuals will develop the tendency to be overly suspicious of everything, including other people, documents and chance occurrences.
+In some cases, they may even begin distrusting their friends and family.
 Irrational fears of individual objects and phenomena may also suddenly manifest, primarily if the disorder develops after a challenging life event or traumatic experience.

 Advertisement